About the Sandford St Martin Awards

-To be eligible for the 2019 Awards programmes must have been made by a UK or ROI based broadcasting organisation or production house and have been first publicly broadcast or published between 1 January and 31 December 2018 to a UK audience.
+To be eligible for the Awards, entries must be broadcast content must have been made by a UK or ROI based broadcasting organisation or production house and have been first publicly broadcast, screened or published to a UK audience during the previous calendar year to a UK audience.

 2020 Award Winners and shortlisted programmes